Carrooi/Node-Simq/README.md

 * .eco ([eco](https://npmjs.org/package/eco), [documentation](https://github.com/sstephenson/eco/blob/master/README.md))

-Unfortenatelly typescript is really slow for processing by SimQ.
+Unfortunately typescript is really slow for processing by SimQ.
 This is because typescript does not provide any public API for other programmers, so there is just some slow workaround.
 This is really good point to use cache (see below).

 ## Installing